Stan Arthur: Military career

-Admiral Arthur assumed duties as the Vice Chief of Naval Operations on 6 July 1992.
+Arthur assumed duties as the Vice Chief of Naval Operations on 6 July 1992.
 He retired from active military service on 1 June 1995.
-In that job as the Navy's number two officer, he was also the Navy's most senior Naval Aviator immediately after the 1991 Tailhook Incident.
-Admiral Arthur was nominated by President Bill Clinton to head U.S. military forces in the Pacific as the prospective Commander of United States Pacific Command, but the nomination was withdrawn after Senator Dave Durenberger (R-Minnesota), questioned Arthur's handling of sexual harassment allegations brought by one of the Senator's constituents, a female Navy student helicopter pilot, then-Ensign Rebecca Hansen, who was attrited from flight training.
+In that job as the Navy's number two officer, he was also the Navy's "Gray Eagle," the senior-most naval aviator on active duty, immediately after the 1991 Tailhook Incident.
+Arthur was nominated by President Bill Clinton to head U.S. military forces in the Pacific as the prospective Commander of United States Pacific Command, but the nomination was withdrawn after Senator Dave Durenberger (R-Minnesota), questioned Arthur's handling of sexual harassment allegations brought by one of the Senator's constituents, a female navy student helicopter pilot, Ensign Rebecca Hansen, who was attrited from flight training for substandard flight performance.

-Rather than let the Pacific fleet job go unfilled during what might have been protracted congressional hearings, Arthur elected to retire from the Navy on February 1, 1995, as a four-star admiral.
-Critics charged that the Chief of Naval Operations, Admiral Mike Boorda, a non-aviator, sacrificed Arthur to improve the Navy's image on sexual harassment following the Tailhook Incident.
+Rather than let the Pacific Fleet job go unfilled during what might have been protracted congressional hearings, Arthur elected to retire from the Navy on February 1, 1995, as a four-star admiral.
+Critics charged that the Chief of Naval Operations, Admiral Mike Boorda, a non-aviator, had professionally sacrificed Arthur to improve the navy's image on sexual harassment following the Tailhook Incident.
 The volume of complaints prompted Boorda to issue an unusual public defense of Arthur and his decision not to fight for the nomination:

-Stan Arthur is an officer of integrity... who chose to take this selfless action... in the interests of more rapidly filling a critical leadership position.
-Those who postulate other reasons for the withdrawal are simply wrong.